-a Books open.
-Focus on the photo and the biographical information about Ryan Judd.
+- a Books open.
+Focus on the photo and the biographical information about Jeff Neil.
 Either read it out loud or give Sts time to read it.

-Do the question as an open-class activity and elicit / explain that the HR department in a company deals with employing and training people.

-b (323)) Focus on the task and go through the Glossary with the class.
+Do the question as an open-class activity and elicit / explain that the HR department in a company helps with employing and training people. - b (123)) Focus on the task and give Sts time to read the sentences.